-BACHELOR OF PSYCHOLOGICAL SCIENCE.
-BACHELOR OF PSYCHOLOGICAL SCIENCE (HONOURS).
-MASTER OF PSYCHOLOGY (CLINICAL) STUDENT.
+BACHELOR OF PSYCHOLOGICAL SCIENCE | BACHELOR OF PSYCHOLOGICAL SCIENCE (HONOURS) MASTER OF PSYCHOLOGY (CLINICAL) | CLINICAL PSYCHOLOGIST FOR THE ROYAL FLYING DOCTOR SERVICE.

-My studies at Bond began with a Diploma of Communication which facilitated my integration into the academic and social aspects of university life.
-I subsequently enrolled in and graduated from a Bachelor of Psychological Science, followed by a Bachelor of Psychological Science with Honours.
-I am currently completing my Master's in Clinical Psychology.

-During my honour's degree, I was very fortunate to have Australian Psychologist of the Year, Dr Peta Stapleton, as my thesis supervisor.
-I was able to conduct research in an area I am extremely passionate about, Equine-assisted Psychotherapy, and my thesis has since been published in the Q1 journal, Evidence-Based Complementary and Alternative Medicine.

-Bond has continually challenged me to become a better version of myself in a personal, professional, and sporting sense.
+MASTER OF PSYCHOLOGY (CLINICAL) | CLINICAL PSYCHOLOGIST FOR THE ROYAL FLYING DOCTOR SERVICE.
+"My studies at Bond began with a Diploma of Communication which facilitated my integration into the academic and social aspects of university life.
+I subsequently enrolled in and graduated from a Bachelor of Psychological Science, followed by a Bachelor of Psychological Science (Honours) I have recently graduated with a Master of Clinical Psychology.
+"During my honour's degree, I was very fortunate to have Australian Psychologist of the Year Dr Peta Stapleton as my thesis supervisor.
+I was able to conduct research in an area I am extremely passionate about, equine-assisted psychotherapy, and my thesis has since been published in the Q1 journal, Evidence-Based Complementary and Alternative Medicine.
+"Bond has continually challenged me to become a better version of myself in a personal, professional, and sporting sense.
 My internship at the Bond University Psychology Clinic has been one of the most rewarding and challenging experiences of my journey.
 The clinical environment is demanding, challenging, stimulating, and exacting.
 Working in the clinical environment with real clients, under professional supervision, has exposed me to the realities of clinical practice.
 The upside of working in that environment over a sustained period has been the inculcation of high professional standards and personal discipline.
 I have developed a great sense of camaraderie with my peers and look forward to continuing these relationships as part of my professional network throughout my career.
-Bond has promoted my ability to think critically and innovatively; skills which are valuable in any career.
-The personalised and supportive assistance I have received from Bond staff, has been invaluable in my professional and academic development.
-I would have no hesitation in recommending Bond University to anyone aspiring to a career which requires tertiary education.
+Bond has promoted my ability to think critically and innovatively, skills which are valuable in any career.
+The personalised and supportive assistance I have received from Bond staff has been invaluable in my professional and academic development.
+I would have no hesitation in recommending Bond University to anyone aspiring to a career that requires tertiary education."